monsterkodi/koffee/README.md

 ## Compatibility

-So far, the koffee *compiler* output should be compatible with the latest version of Coffeescript on the version 1 branch.
+So far, the **koffee** *compiler* output should be compatible with the latest version of Coffeescript on the version 1 branch.

-The added features only use syntax that was invalid in CS1, so koffee should be able to compile CS1 code.
+The added features only use syntax that was invalid in CS1, so koffee should be able to compile any valid CS1 code.

-But I have changed and removed some features from the original:
+But some features have been changed or removed from the original:

-- in browser compilation is gone
 - literal coffeescript is gone
-- kake works slightly different than cake
+- *kake* and *koffee* work slightly different than *cake* and *coffee*
+- option parser replaced by [nopt](https://github.com/npm/nopt)